calebelee05/CS180-Lab23-Team1-Project/README.md

     Extends Serializable interface: Serializes instances of UserInterface.

 ## Item.java
+The Item class forms the structure of how items are represented in the database.
     Fields
     - private String name: The name of the item.
     - private double price: The price of the item.